 Loyalty schemes are meant to break down barriers between customers and your business, so wouldn’t charging an upfront fee be counterintuitive?

 In some circumstances, a one-time or annual fee that lets customers bypass common purchase barriers is actually quite beneficial for both the business and customer.
 By identifying the factors that may cause customers to leave, you can customize a fee-based loyalty platform to address those specific obstacles.

 How it works: Businesses implement schemes that have different tiers for members.
 For example, instead of treating everyone as equal, customers are ranked as Bronze, Silver, Gold, and Black members.
 The business will charge customers different prices for each level, with each offering better discounts and earlier access to promotions.

 Case Study: Amazon Prime

-For £79 a year, Amazon Prime users get free, next-day shipping on millions of products with no minimum purchase, among other benefits as well as access to prime music & video streaming services.
+For an annual fee, Amazon Prime users get free, next-day shipping on millions of products with no minimum purchase, as well as other benefits like access to Prime music & video streaming services.

 Tips on making your scheme work

 Target with relevant offers: Once a customer joins your loyalty scheme, you can send recurring and targeted deals Keep rewards achievable: Customers should understand how to reach each goal, and points should not expire too quickly Send offers sparingly: Marketing to your loyal customers is excellent, but make sure you do not spam your members.
 Typically, send more emails than SMS messages, and use push notifications for urgent offers to capitalize on the fear of missing out

 Take your business to the next level

 Loyalty schemes work, but it takes more than only printing a loyalty card.
 A business must use its reward platform to make customers feel valued.
 Even more, it needs to leverage data to ensure customers only receive relevant offers.